Aleaume/UdacityML_P2/Project-Solution-Cousseau/README.md

 # Udacity AZ ML Enginner Project #2 - Deploying Models & Pipelines - Q4 2021

-Requirements:
+## Requirements

-Open Azure ML Studio & login.
+  - Open Azure ML Studio & login.
-Create a compute instance on which you will run your notebooks and scripts.
+  - Create a compute instance on which you will run your notebooks and scripts.
-In order for the project & scripts to run, please make sure the Folder "Project-Solution-Cousseau" is uploaded.
+  - In order for the project & scripts to run, please make sure the Folder "Project-Solution-Cousseau" is uploaded.

+## Overview

 - Model deployment (details in Figure 1)
   - First, it picks up a public csv file with Bankmarketing data and creates a dataset in Azure.